H-1B Visa Stamping in India: Appointments, Process, Latest News

 What is H-1B Visa Stamping?

-H-1B visa stamping is the process by which a U.S. consulate or embassy places a visa stamp in the passport of an H-1B applicant approved for H-1B status, allowing them to enter and work in the United States.
+H-1B visa stamping is the process by which a U.S. consulate or embassy places a visa stamp in the passport of an H-1B applicant who has been approved for H-1B status, allowing them to enter and work in the United States.
+Stamping occurs after a successful H-1B visa interview

 For an Indian national, once the H-1B visa is stamped, the consulate typically keeps the passport to place the visa stamp.

-The stamped passport is returned by courier to the applicant’s chosen address.
-Pick-up in person is only available in specific locations.
+• Home delivery to the applicant’s chosen address.
 It usually takes three to seven business days after the interview for the passport with the stamped visa to be delivered, though it can vary by consulate workload.
-According to the Department of State, the U.S. Embassy and Consulates in India use Shree Maruti Integrated Logistics Limited for the return of documents.
+According to the Department of State, the U.S. Embassy and Consulates in India use Shree Maruti Integrated Logistics Limited for the return of documents and tracking.

-Eligibility for H-1B Stamping in India
+What Are The Eligibility Requirements For H-1B Stamping in India?

 Once your petition is approved, professionals from India are eligible to move forward with the H-1B stamping process at the U.S. Embassy or Consulate in India.